 The opportunities for divestment from the war machine abound.
 Cities, public pension funds, and university endowments invest public dollars in private corporations that often include weapons corporations, and elected public servants often accept campaign contributions from weapons makers.
 Together we can demand that they divest, that it is morally unacceptable to build our communities on top of global conflicts, and at the same time we must demand that we instead invest our public resources in projects that positively impact our communities, starting first with a rapid response to the climate crisis that is exacerbated by endless wars.

 If we’re going to avert a climate disaster, we have to hold companies like BlackRock, which invests billions of dollars in weapons manufacturers and millions in companies fueling the deforestation of the Amazon rainforest, accountable.
 And if we want to drastically reduce our carbon emissions, we have to demand that our universities divest their endowments from weapons manufacturers, that our cities divest public dollars from weapons corporations, and that our elected officials refuse campaign contributions from weapons makers.

-Take action locally to divest from the war machine!
-Addressing climate change and U.S militarism starts with people organizing for change in their local communities.
+- Take action locally to divest from the war machine!

 - Major Media Bury Groundbreaking Studies of Pentagon’s Massive Carbon Bootprint

 - Pentagon Fuel Use, Climate Change, and the Costs of War

 - US military is a bigger polluter than as many as 140 countries--shrinking this war machine is a must